prabhuravichandran/prabhuravichandran.github.io/_posts/2025-12-23-hello-world.md

 Complexity is the default state of systems.
 Simplicity is the artifact of intention.
 As systems scaleâ€”in data, in distribution, in intelligenceâ€”the imperative for simplicity intensifies.
 The systems that endure will not be those that do the most, but those that do the essential with the least.

-In the words of Antoine de Saint-ExupÃ©ry: "Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away."
+In the words of Antoine de Saint-Exupry: "Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away."

 ---